KyberNetwork/developer-portal/docs/api-kybernetwork.md

 <br />

 ### `getUserCapInTokenWei`
 Get the user's exchange limit in the specified ERC20 token based on whether user has been KYC'd or not.
+Currently not enforced.
 ___
 function __getUserCapInTokenWei__(address user, ERC20 token) public view returns (uint)
 | Parameter | Type    | Description    |